 So simple.
 So profound.
 So something I needed to be reminded of.

-I swept my sweet little boy up in my arms and held him so tight, and as I tucked him into bed I could hardly let go of him.
+I held that little boy so tightly for as long as he allowed me the privilege, and even as I tucked him into bed, I could hardly let go of him.
 I just kept thinking, How have I been so selfish and so blind?
-How is it that I could have something so wonderful--who somehow loves me unconditionally--and take him for granted?
+How is it that I could have a little person so wonderful--who somehow loves me unconditionally--and take him for granted?
 How could I get so caught up in "life" that I completely forget what it's really all about?